system9development/kaiko-wrapper/README.md

 ## Notes on this version

-This is a work in progress it's a modification of Sacha Ghebali's implementation, quite a bit different.
+This is a work in progress, it's a modification of Sacha Ghebali's implementation

-Aggregates and Order Book sub types could have been implemented each into one single class, documentation is not yet up to date and df_formatter are not yet implemented for many of the endpoints, some other functionalities have been added.
 It will get better moving forward, any input is welcome just send me an email (khaled@aave.com) or comment directly on github.

 Pull request on Sacha's github is coming as soon as this implementation is stable.